RobertWinslow/glyph-generator/README.md

 #### V2 fonts rendered.
 V2 actually renders the text into an image, so you don't have to have the fonts installed to [view the results](v2-PythonPIL/output/).
-I've stuck with public domain fonts as the input for this version, and included these fonts [in the repo here](v2-PythonPIL/fonts/), if you'd like to install them and play around with the code yourself.
+I've stuck with public domain fonts as the input for this version, and included these fonts [in the repo here](v2-PythonPIL/fonts/), if you'd like to install them and play around with the generator yourself.

 In addition to Quivira, V2 also makes use of some goofy public domain fonts by [Typodermic Fonts Inc](https://typodermicfonts.com/public-domain/).

-There is one font missing from the font folder though.
+There is one font missing from the font folder, though.
+In reference to [this XKCD strip](https://xkcd.com/2206/) about "capital numbers", I put together my own rendition, which you can see below.
+But alas, I know very little about font creation tools.
+And while I was able to just barely mangle another font enough to replace its letters, the resulting file, `ComputerMavisSerif-Roman_0.ttf`, is currently in too shamful a state to share.

 <table><tr><td>
 <img src="v2-PythonPIL/output/blob-xkcd-0.png" width="70">